-A. atement of Goals and Values Optional: Form valid if left blank) es, and especially what's most important to В. (If Preference in Case of Terminal Condition If you want to state what your preference is, in preference here, cross through the whole section itial one only.
-If you do not want to state a ) If n f my doctors certify that my death from a tersustaining procedures are used: minal condition is imminent, even if life- 1 l.
-Keep me comfortable and allow natural d interventions used to try to extend my life.
-I by tube or other medical means. >>0R<< © 2.
-Keep me comfortable and allow natural deal interventions used to try to extend my life.
-I by mouth, however, I want to receive nutriti means.
-I am unable to take enough nourishment © >>0R<< 3.
-Try to extend my life for as long as possible, reasonable medical judgment would preven enough nourishment by mouth, I want to re- medical means. t or delay my death.
-If I am unable to take ©
+Α. ement of Goals and Value otional: Form valid if left bl I w me ant to say something abou during the last part of my t my goals and values, and especially what's most important to life: В. (If eference in Case of Termi you want to state what yo eference here, cross throug ur preference is, initial one only.
+If you do not want to state a If n ny doctors certify that my staining procedures are t y death from a terminal condition is imminent, even if life- ısed: 1 nd allow natural death to occur.
+I do not want any medical to extend my life.
+I do not want to receive nutrition and fluids means. >>0R<< 2.
+Keep me comfortable and interventions used to try d allow natural death to occur.
+I do not want medical to extend my life.
+If I am unable to take enough nourishment nt to receive nutrition and fluids by tube or other medical >>0R<< 3. reasonable medical judgr as long as possible, using all available interventions that in ment would prevent or delay my death.
+If I am unable to take mouth, I want to receive nutrition and fluids by tube or other